Acceptable Usage Policy (AUP) – Internet Services

 Services that are installed into residential locations are governed by our normal use policy which is listed in this section.

-In the event of disproportionately high usage of Frontier’s network resources by The Customer, Frontier levy usage surcharges of up to one hundred dollars ($100.00) per billing period.
-At the discretion of Frontier this may be is in addition to traffic shaping to reduce the effective available bandwidth provided to a residential customer who uses in excess of 405 gbps of transfer in any billing cycle.
+In the event of disproportionately high usage of Frontier’s network resources by The Customer, FRONTIER may levy usage surcharges outlined in the table below per billing period.
+At the discretion of Frontier this may be is in addition to traffic shaping to reduce the effective available bandwidth provided to a residential customer who uses in excess of the transfer limits in the table below in any billing cycle.

 If a business service is required one can be provided to you that would allow you to sustain continued excessive use.